coilysiren/firestarter/readme.md

     $ python main.py

-Then you head on over to [localhost:5000](http://localhost:5000) to see... the same readme that you are currently reading!
+Then head your browser over to [http://localhost:5000](http://localhost:5000) to see... the same readme that you are currently reading!
 Except in website form!!!

 Now if you want to turn this into something live on the internet that other people can see, I reccomend pushing the code to [heroku dot com](https://heroku.com).
 You would first need to create a (free) account and then give heroku your SSH key, a guide for which exists [here](https://devcenter.heroku.com/articles/keys).